 Isla Mujeres and Holbox Island have a different feel to them, almost all of which comes down to how accessible Isla Mujeres is from Cancun.

 As a result, you can expect to encounter packed streets and beaches in Isla Mujeres during the day.
 It also has a decent beach party scene, overflowing from Cancun’s massive nightlife.

-Furthermore, there are ferries that run from Isla Mujeres to Cancun late in the evening, making it easy for day trippers to make the very most of their time there.
+Furthermore, there are ferries that run from Isla Mujeres to Cancun late in the evening, making it easy for day-trippers to make the most of their time.

 That said, if you spend the night in Isla Mujeres, you’ll wake up to a peaceful island that you’ll feel you have all to yourself.
-Although there are early morning ferries that run to there from Canucn, the bulk of tourists don’t arrive until 9:00 am – 10:00 am.
+Although there are early morning ferries that run there from Cancun, the bulk of tourists don’t arrive in Isla Mujeres until 9:00 am – 10:00 am.

 In contrast, Holbox Island’s idea of a “packed” beach is being a handful of beach towel lengths away from strangers.

 It’s an excellent island for people looking to be in a quieter, more nature-oriented atmosphere.
 Speaking of nature, the beaches in Holbox undergo less maintenance, with the exception of hotels that might rake the beach directly in front of their property.

 So, you can expect to encounter strings of seaweed, driftwood, and some small seashells.

 On the other hand, Playa Norte in Isla Mujeres has the pristine, white sand beach that so many people picture when they think of the Caribbean.
 That’s because of the strict cleanup regimen that Isla Mujeres performs on its most popular tourist beaches.

 As a final note, visiting Holbox Island doesn’t mean that you won’t find any nightlife.
 There are a handful of bars along the beach where people gather in the evening.